-A few years back, I was the director of operations for Distribber.
-This was a time when Distribber was a wholly owned subsidiary of Indiegogo.
+A few years back, I served as the director of operations for Distribber.
+At the time, Distribber was a wholly owned subsidiary of Indiegogo.

-For those of you not familiar with the service – Distribber is a Video On Demand aggregator with a mission to help filmmakers get their movies seen and selling in popular marketplaces.
-And unlike a traditional distributor, Distribber operates on an upfront payment model.
+For those of you not familiar with the service, Distribber is a Video On Demand aggregator with a mission to help filmmakers get their movies seen and selling in popular marketplaces.
+And unlike traditional film distributors, Distribber operates on an upfront payment model, without locking you into a long term agreement.

 This means you: